 | Total Annual | $365,000-$430,000 | $60,000-$120,000/yr |

-The in-house number doesn't include recruiting costs (typically 15–20% of first-year salary per hire), onboarding time, software tools ($500–$2,000/month for a proper marketing stack), or the management overhead of running a team.
-When you add those in, the real cost of a functional in-house marketing team for a $2M–$4M business is closer to $450,000–$500,000 annually.
+That in-house number?
+It doesn't include recruiting costs (typically 15-20% of first-year salary per hire).
+Or onboarding time.
+Or software tools ($500-$2,000/month for a proper marketing stack).
+Or the management overhead of running a team.
+Add those in, and the real cost of a functional in-house marketing team for a $2M-$4M business is closer to $450,000-$500,000 annually.

-Here's the part of the in-house argument that rarely gets mentioned: marketing has one of the highest turnover rates of any professional function.
+Here's the dirty secret of the in-house argument: marketing has one of the highest turnover rates of any professional function.
 The average tenure of a marketing employee is 2.5 years (LinkedIn Workforce Report).
-For a business owner who just spent six months recruiting, three months onboarding, and twelve months getting someone fully productive, that's a brutal cycle.
+For a business owner who just spent six months recruiting, three months onboarding, and twelve months getting someone fully productive — that's a brutal cycle.

 Every time a key marketing employee leaves, you lose institutional knowledge, campaign history, and momentum.
-You restart the recruiting process, absorb the productivity gap, and spend another 6–12 months getting the replacement up to speed.
+You restart the recruiting process.
+You absorb the productivity gap.
+You spend another 6-12 months getting the replacement up to speed.
 For a business trying to build compounding growth, this churn is a silent killer.

 An agency doesn't have this problem.
-When a team member leaves the agency, the account keeps running.
+A team member leaves the agency?
+Your account keeps running.
 The systems are documented.
 The strategy is shared across the team.
 You don't lose a year of progress because someone got a better offer.

-The value of MaaS isn't just cost savings.
-It's access to a depth and breadth of expertise that a single in-house hire can't provide.
+The value of MaaS isn't just saving money.
+It's getting access to a depth and breadth of expertise a single in-house hire can't provide.
 A strong agency brings:

 Cross-account pattern recognition.
 An agency running paid advertising for 20 businesses in your industry has seen what works and what doesn't across hundreds of campaigns.
-Your in-house hire has seen one company's data.Integrated systems.
-A well-built CRM and automation system, connected to your paid advertising campaigns, connected to a VoiceAI answering system that captures leads after hours — this is the kind of integrated infrastructure that takes years to build in-house and months to deploy with the right agency.Accountability structures.
-Good agencies have reporting cadences, KPI dashboards, and regular strategy reviews built into the engagement.
+Your in-house hire?
+They've seen one company's data.Integrated systems.
+A well-built CRM and automation system.
+Connected to your paid advertising campaigns.
+Connected to a VoiceAI answering system that captures leads after hours.
+This is the kind of integrated infrastructure that takes years to build in-house.
+And months to deploy with the right agency.Accountability structures.
+Good agencies build reporting cadences, KPI dashboards, and regular strategy reviews into the engagement.
 You're not managing the marketing.
-You're reviewing the results and making strategic decisions.MaaS isn't the right answer for every business.
-There are situations where in-house makes more sense:
+You're reviewing the results.
+You're making strategic decisions.MaaS isn't for everyone.
+There are times when in-house is the better move:

 Content-heavy brands.
 If your competitive advantage is deeply tied to a unique brand voice, original research, or community-driven content, an in-house content team that lives and breathes your brand every day may outperform an agency.
 This is especially true for media companies, personal brands, and businesses where the founder's voice is the product.Businesses above $10M.
-Once you're generating enough revenue to support a full marketing department, the economics start to shift.
-At $10M+, you can afford to hire senior talent, build real institutional knowledge, and create the kind of integrated team that outperforms an agency in the long run.Highly regulated industries.
-If every piece of marketing content requires legal review, compliance sign-off, and internal approval chains, an in-house team that understands those constraints deeply may move faster than an agency navigating them from the outside.For most businesses in the $1M–$5M range, none of these conditions apply.
+Once you're generating enough revenue to support a full marketing department, the economics shift.
+At $10M+, you can afford to hire senior talent.
+You can build real institutional knowledge.
+You can create the kind of integrated team that outperforms an agency long-term.Highly regulated industries.
+If every piece of marketing content requires legal review, compliance sign-off, and internal approval chains, an in-house team that understands those constraints deeply may move faster than an agency trying to figure them out from the outside.For most businesses in the $1M-$5M range, none of these conditions apply.
 You're not a media company.
 You're not at $10M yet.
 And you don't have the time or capital to build the team you actually need.

-The businesses that get the most out of a MaaS model are the ones that treat the agency as a genuine partner, not a vendor.
+The businesses that get the most out of a MaaS model?
+They treat the agency as a genuine partner, not just a vendor.
 That means sharing real business data — revenue, close rates, customer lifetime value — not just marketing metrics.
 It means being honest about what's working and what isn't.
 It means showing up to strategy calls prepared to make decisions, not just receive updates.

 The WYRE Framework we use at LeadWYRE is built around this kind of integrated partnership.
 It's not about running ads or managing a CRM in isolation.
-It's about building a connected system where every marketing activity feeds the next one, and every dollar spent is accountable to a measurable outcome.
+It's about building a connected system.
+Every marketing activity feeds the next one.
+Every dollar spent is accountable to a measurable outcome.

-The decision to outsource your marketing function isn't really about cost, though the math is compelling.
-It's about what you want your business to look like in three years — and whether the path you're on right now gets you there.
+The decision to outsource your marketing function isn't really about cost.
+Though the math is compelling.
+It's about what you want your business to look like in three years.
+And whether your current path gets you there.

-Most businesses at $1M–$5M are already spending money on marketing.
-The question is whether that spend is building something or just maintaining the status quo.
+Most businesses at $1M-$5M are already spending money on marketing.
+The question is: is that spend building something, or just maintaining the status quo?
 A well-structured MaaS engagement turns your marketing budget from an expense into an investment with a measurable return.
 That shift — from cost center to growth engine — is what separates the businesses that break through from the ones that plateau.

-If you want to map out what that looks like for your specific situation, a 30-minute call is usually enough to get clear on where to start and what it would cost.
+Want to map out what that looks like for your specific situation?
+A 30-minute call is usually enough to get clear on where to start and what it would cost.

 Book a free strategy call.
 We'll audit your current setup and show you exactly where revenue is leaking.